kyma-project/api-gateway/docs/user/apirule-migration/01-82-migrate-allow-noop-no_auth-v1beta1-to-v2.md

 This example demonstrates a migration from an APIRule `v1beta1` with **noop**, **allow**, and **no_auth** handlers to an APIRule `v2` with the **noAuth** handler.
 The example uses an HTTPBin service, exposing the `/anything`, `/headers`, and `/.*` endpoints.
 The HTTPBin service is deployed in its own namespace, with Istio enabled, ensuring the workload is part of the Istio service mesh.
+This example assumes that the targeted workload is only exposed by a single APIRule in version `v1beta1`.

+> [!WARNING]
+> If multiple APIRules target the same workload, you must perform an additional migration step to avoid traffic disruption.
+This step involves creating a temporary AuthorizationPolicy before applying first migrated APIRule `v2` to allow traffic for workloads exposed by APIRules `v1beta1` not yet migrated to version `v2`.
+For detailed instructions, refer to the [Resolving RBAC Access Denied Errors](./01-90-rbac-access-denied.md) documentation before proceeding.
+>

 1. Obtain a configuration of the APIRule in version `v1beta1` and save it for further modifications.
     For instructions, see [Retrieve the Complete **spec** of an APIRule in Version `v1beta1`](./01-81-retrieve-v1beta1-spec.md).
 See a sample of the retrieved **spec** in the YAML format: